About

 Tampa Bay Watch

-An entirely new visual identity for an iconic non-profit.
+An entirely new visual system for Tampa Bay's most iconic non-profit org.

 Visual Identity